Get

 5. Use Chemical Deterrents

 This step sounds worse than it is!
 Cats have a natural aversion to certain scents, like citrus.
-If you spray something that smells like citrus on the bed, your cat may avoid it due to the stench.
+If you spray something that smells like citrus on the bed, your cat may avoid it due to the smell.
 There are commercial deterrents available that smell like citrus or bitter apple.
 You can use the deterrents anywhere, including on mattresses.

 The only problem with this method is that your bed will continue to smell like citrus, so be sure you are okay with the scent.
 After all, you’ll still need to sleep there.
 The scent must be relatively robust to keep cats away, so it isn’t a light, pleasant fragrance.